iheartradio/play-swagger/README.md

 }
 ```

-This will generate the path with summary, tags, parameters and a response with schema defined.
+This will generate the path with summary, tags, parameters and a response with schema defined, which comes from the comments and case class reflection.
 It also recursively generates definitions from your case class.
-This works fine if you using a simple `Json.format[CardCreated]` to generate the json response out of this class.
-If not, you will have to write the definition yourself in the base swagger spec and reference it here at the endpoint.
+These schemas assumes that you are using a simple `Json.format[CardCreated]` to generate the json response out of this class.
+If not, you will have to write the definition yourself in the base swagger spec and reference it here at the endpoint
+(give it a different name than the full package name though, play-swagger will try to generate definitions for any $ref that starts with the domain package name).

 The result swagger specs will look like:
   ![](http://amp-public-share.s3-website-us-east-1.amazonaws.com/shifu/play-swagger-sample.png)